For many organizations, the transition to the cloud for data storage is inevitable.

 There are three types of AWS SOC reports:

-• SOC 1 provides information about AWS’ control environment that may be relevant to internal controls over financial reporting (ICFR), as well as information for assessment of the effectiveness of your ICFR.
+• SOC 1 provides information about AWS’ control environment that may be relevant to Internal Controls over Financial Reporting (ICFR), as well as information for assessment of the effectiveness of your ICFR.

-• SOC 2 provides an independent assessment of AWS’ control environment relevant to system security, availability, and confidentiality.
+• SOC 2 independently assesses AWS’ control environment relevant to system security, availability, and confidentiality.

 AWS and GRC